nchah/movielens-recommender/README.md

 ## Next Steps

-This preliminary system can be developed further in many different ways.
+This preliminary system can be developed further in a number of ways.